ettoremiglioranza1012/DRCS/README.md

 # Disaster Response Coordination System (DRCS)

 ## Overview
-The Disaster Response Coordination System is a Big Data platform designed to support real-time emergency management by integrating data from diverse sources: satellite imagery, IoT sensors, social media feeds, and official meteorological forecasts.
+The Disaster Response Coordination System is a Big Data platform designed to support real-time emergency management by integrating data from diverse sources, including satellite imagery, IoT sensor streams, social media feeds, and official meteorological data.

-The system leverages streaming technologies like Apache Kafka for high-velocity data ingestion and Apache Flink for real-time processing and aggregation.
-A predictive model anticipates fire outbreaks using historical wildfire and weather data, while the ingested data is structured into a multi-layer Data Lakehouse (bronze, silver, gold) hosted on MinIO.
+The system leverages streaming technologies such as Apache Kafka for high-velocity data ingestion and Apache Flink for real-time processing and aggregation.
+Machine Learning models are employed to assess risk levels and detect potential hazards based on historical patterns and live data.
+All ingested data is organized within a multi-layer Data Lakehouse architecture (bronze, silver, gold), stored on MinIO for scalable and efficient access.

-The final output powers an interactive dashboard for emergency response agencies, providing a comprehensive view of satellite-based metrics, sensor anomalies, social signals, and critical alerts—enabling rapid, coordinated decision-making during natural disasters.
+The final output powers an interactive dashboard for emergency response agencies, offering a unified view of remote sensing metrics, sensor anomalies, social signals, and actionable alerts—enabling fast and coordinated decision-making across a wide range of emergency scenarios.

 ---